 I flew to my hometown, Los Angeles, on January 9th and I threw myself into work.
 I know, ironic right?
 I leave NYC land of fashion uberness to go to tacky LA to throw myself into work.
 I find it very odd that NY’ers hate LA people but LA people LOVE NY’ers.
 I think when you’re laying in the sun on January 15th in the backyard sipping on a mojito planning the menu for your outdoor barbeque that evening, there’s really nothing for an LA person to hate on a NY’er.
 But that’s just one theory.
 Any way, back to me going home: I shot 4 editorials and 2 video commercials in 6 weeks.
 I collaborated with my dear friend Rodney Burns who styled all the shoots.
 Ben Trovato being one of them.

 The technical specs on this shoot can’t be any simpler.
 I shot with no artificial light.
 I used a large window to the right of the set as my key.
 That’s it.
-I shot with the
+I shot with the Nikon D3 with my

 I look at the results, the final pictures, and I’m pleased.
 But the feeling goes beyond being “satisfied”.
 I’m home.
 If that makes any sense.
 Shooting what I love and how I see fashion.
 My greatest wish for myself is that I can stick to this and not listen to people anymore telling me I must conform and change to shoot in a style that isn’t mine.
 I guess we’re all going to find out together if I can stick to my guns and stay true to my vision now.
 I’ve shed a lot of baggage so far this year.
 A lot of negative, heavy, cumbersome baggage.
 And I’m continuing to shed more.
 The excuses to NOT stick to my guns are getting fewer and fewer.
 Since my blog is very public (haha…. understatement of the century) you’re all along on this journey WITH me…….so as I like to say…..stay tuned.